bacalhau-project/docs.bacalhau.org/contributing.md

 This guide will walk you through finding an issue, fixing it, and then submitting your fix to the `bacalhau-project/docs.bacalhau.org` project.

-There are plenty of small-sized issues around Filecoin documentation that make for easy, helpful contributions to the Filecoin project.
+There are plenty of small-sized issues around Bacalhau documentation that make for easy, helpful contributions to the Filecoin project.
 Here, we'll walk through:

 1. Finding an issue.
 2. Discussing the issue.